PiyushMittl/java-TipsandTricks/datastructures-graphs.md

 3. Kruskal Algorithm
 * used to find minimum cost spanning tree
 * can work for un-connected and indirected graph
-* algo start with an edge
+* algo starts with an edge